How to get an IEP

 - If you’re not positive you need special ed, there are other options.
 Maybe you’re not quite ready to request special education services.
 Still, be clear about what you want.
 Ask to meet about RTII, and ask them to explain that process to you.
 Go over it, go home and read about it, then make your decision.

 - I don’t know what to put in my letter!
 That’s ok.
 It’s very common.
-I have dozens of letter templates right here: 25 templates for Special Education letters
+I have dozens of letter templates right here: How to request IEP Evaluations

 - Describe exactly what you are seeing.
 You want to be clear.
 What reading struggles are you seeing?
 Social skills, time management, whatever skill deficits you are seeing, describe them in bullet points in this letter.